isThatAFife/CI_PP5/README.md

 ![screenshot of my comments](docs/screenshots/mycomments.png)

-- Users can see all of the comments they have left with links to the game page they left them on.
+- Users can see all of the comments they have left with links to the product page they left them on.

 #### Comment

 ![screenshot of comment box](docs/screenshots/comment.png)

-- When a user is logged in, they can leave a comment or short review on each game page.
+- When a user is logged in, they can leave a comment or short review on each product page.

 ### Future Features

-#### Contribute Score

-- Users will be able to give each game a score out of 10 which will be added to the 'userscore' field.

-#### List Sorting

-- Users will be able to sort the library of games by name, release year, score, etc.

 ---